 Plan A, involving a thesis, is required for the master of science degree in business administration, psychology, and public administration.
-A thesis is not required for the degree in chemistry, mathematics, mechanical engineering, or physics; however, subject to the department's approval, a student may elect Plan A.

-Plan B requires the comprehensive examination in lieu of a thesis.
+A thesis is not required for the degree in chemistry, mathematics, mechanical engineering, or physics; however, subject to the department's approval, a student may elect Plan A. Plan B requires the comprehensive examination in lieu of a thesis.
 (Refer to departmental or divisional requirements in Part Three of this bulletin under the major field or area of concentration, for further information.)
+Results on comprehensive examinations must be reported to the Office of the Graduate Division by the department or division.
 7. FINAL APPROVAL:

-The student's graduate program of study as approved by the graduate's adviser and the Graduate Council must be completed and an application for graduation must be filed in the Office of the Graduate Division four weeks in advance of the expected date of graduation.
-ADVANCED CREDENTIALS

-GENERAL SECONDARY CREDENTIAL

-The general secondary credential authorizes its holder to teach any subject in grades 7 through 14.
+The student's graduate program of study as approved by the graduate adviser and the Graduate Council must be completed before the degree can be granted.
+An application for graduation must be filed in the Office of the Graduate Division four weeks in advance of the expected date of graduation.
+GRADUATE CREDENTIALS GENERAL SECONDARY CREDENTIAL The general secondary credential authorizes its holder to teach any subject in grades 7 through 14.
 It requires a satisfactory major and minor in subjects commonly taught in high school, and specific requirements in professional education.
 It requires a full year of graduate work.
+Students interested in this credential are referred to the Coordinator of Secondary Education for additional information.